emeinhardt/gregex/README.md

 # `gregex`
 A tool for investigating and working with regular-expression-like operators that describe glycans in linear code.
+Currently an alpha release.

 ## Motivation / context